Dr.Dawn DanielsVeterinarian & Practice Owner

-Dr. Daniels shares her home with her pet-children, 3 cats: Tux, Lucy and Freddy.
+Dr. Daniels shares her home with her pet-children, 2 cats: Sailor and Sammy.

 Dr. Daniels prioritizes showing compassion to all patients, educating her clients, and staying current on information in the veterinary field.
 It is important to her to maintain the highest standards of care and service.
 Her special interests lie in dermatology, internal medicine, and senior pet care.
 She practices from the heart, and sincerely cares about the animals she treats and their people.

 - American Veterinary Medical Association